 Doughty Street Chambers is committed to the promotion of human rights and civil liberties through the law.
 The set prides itself in taking a collegial and team-based approach to its work.
 It is noted for its intellectual excellence and providing a first-class, fully accountable service to clients.

-During the twelve months of pupillage you will rotate through three placements, each one lasting four months.
+For our two general pupillages, during the twelve months of pupillage you will rotate through three placements, each one lasting four months.
 You will be allocated a different supervisor for each of these placements and they will be a mix of criminal and civil practitioners to ensure you are exposed to a wide range of experience, gaining a more rounded training.
-For the final term we shall where possible allocate a supervisor in the practice area that you have a leaning towards.
+For the final term we will, where possible allocate a supervisor in the practice area that you have a leaning towards.
 You will often be matched with a junior criminal practitioner in the last few weeks of non-practising pupillage to ensure you are fully acquainted with the procedures of the Magistrates and Crown Courts.
-Prior to each four month period you will become acquainted with your new proposed supervisor and given the chance to discuss the type of work you would like to be involved in.
+Prior to each four-month period you will become acquainted with your new proposed supervisor and given the chance to discuss the type of work you would like to be involved in.
 Throughout the year each pupil will also be assigned to a ‘pupil buddy’.
 This is a junior member of chambers who is not involved in the assessment process and is there to provide you with pastoral advice and support.